Risk Arbitrage Today: What If Rite Aid Deal Doesn't Happen?

 A busted RAD deal could easily attract activists.
 We are in a time where activists exerting power over boards and upper managementis common.
 An activist or a few activists could try to force another sale or at least get the company to sell some of its assets.
 They also might try to replace senior management.

-Rite Aid does have $7.2billion of debt but the bulk of it, $5.1 billion, doesn't mature until 2020 and $1.3 billion matures in 2021.
+Rite Aid does have $7.2 billion of debt but the bulk of it, $5.1 billion, doesn't mature until 2020 and $1.3 billion matures in 2021.

 Alere

 Alere's (NYSE:ALR) deal with Abbott (NYSE:ABT) moved closer to completion on Thursday.
 The Justice Department said it had closed an investigation into patient-billing and physician-payment practices without taking any action.
-In addition, Alere finally released its first quarter results.
+In addition, Alere finally released its first-quarter results.

-The transaction is expected to close by the end of the third quarter subject to the approval of Alere shareholders and regulatory approvals, from the FTC and authorities in Canada and South Korea.
-Alere has set July 7 as the date to vote on its revised acquisition
+The transaction is expected to close by the end of the third quarter, subject to the approval of Alere shareholders and regulatory approvals from the FTC and authorities in Canada and South Korea.
+Alere has set July 7 as the date to vote on its revised acquisition.

 We currently expect to obtain all antitrust and other regulatory approvals that are required for the consummation of the merger-Alere Definitive Proxy Statement